 3. Certain moral standards are established by a Creator and are a part of the creation of human beings.

-Consider also the statement that abusing a child for fun is always wrong.
+Consider also the statement that abusing a child for fun is always morally wrong.
 The societal argument says that it is always wrong because it damages the child, likely for life, and is damaging to the abuser, thus making overall society worse.
 However, what if a pill could be developed to ensure that the child would have no memory or scars from the abuse, and that the abuser would also not be psychologically damaged.
 Is it still morally wrong to abuse a child for fun?
 Of course, it is.
-We all know it is always morally wrong and evil under any circumstances.
+We all know it is always (objectively) morally wrong and evil under any circumstances.
 Option #1 fails.

-Now, it is important to note that a person who does not believe in God CAN certainly be a morally good and kind person.
-Conversely, someone professing religious values can commit morally bad acts.
-(They either do not live by what they say they believe, or sin can still impact an honestly religious person.)
-But these two truths have nothing to do with the issue of whether objective morality exists.
-It just shows that human behavior involves an amount of human will.
-God’s existence does not ensure that all people will be perfectly good; it only ensures that a standard of good and evil exists outside of personal opinion or societal assertion.
+Now, it is important to note that a person who does not believe in God can be a morally good and kind person.
+Conversely, someone professing religious moral values remains capable of committing morally bad acts.
+(They either do not really believe what they profess, or sin can still impact an honestly religious person.)
+However, these two truths have nothing to do with the issue of whether objective morality exists.
+Human beings, although knowing deep down that certain actions are always morally wrong, sometimes act otherwise and can even convince themselves that their evil actions are somehow justified.
+For example, people know intuitively that human sacrifice is wrong, and that the Holocaust was evil.
+Such events remain rare in overall human history and are clearly recognized through the ages as objectively evil even though some people chose to act that way.
+Human behavior involves an amount of human will.
+God’s existence does not ensure that all people will act perfectly moral; it only ensures that a standard of fundamental good and evil exists outside of personal opinion or societal assertion.

-1. If objective moral standards exist, then a Creator outside of us must exist who established such moral standards.
+1. If objective moral standards exist, then a Creator (God) outside of us must exist who established such moral standards.

 2. Objective moral standards do exist.